Algorithms for variational Monte Carlo calculations of fermion projected entangled pair states in the swap gates formulation and the detailed balance of tensor network sequential sampling: Variational Monte Carlo of fermion PEPS

 The locality of an fPEPS allows extensive reuse of $\LE$ and $\RE$.
 For any neighboring sites $i$ and $j$, one can perform a 2-site local update: if a particle occupies one and only one of the two sites, swap the occupation and propose the post-swap configuration $\vec s'$, and accept $\vec s'$ with probability $\min\{1, \frac{\abs{\braket{\vec{s'}|\Psi}}^2}{\abs{\braket{\vec s|\Psi}}^2}\}$; if not, do nothing and keep the current $\vec s$.

 One MC sweep is defined as performing one 2-site local update for every nearest-neighbor vertical and horizontal bond on the lattice.
 The order of doing the local updates is sequential: one starts from the site at $(x,y) = (1,1)$, and then move up to $(1,2)$, until $(1,L_y)$; and then move to the next column at $(2,1)$, $\cdots$ until the top right corner of the lattice.
-This MC procedure is called {\it sequential sampling}.
-Its benefit is the ability to reuse $\LE$ and $\RE$ during the MC sweep \cite{liu2021}.
+This MC procedure is called {\it sequential sampling}, and was first proposed in Ref. \cite{liu2021}.
+Its benefit is the ability to reuse $\LE$ and $\RE$ during the MC sweep.
 The complexity of one MC sweep is $O(L_x L_yD'^2D^4)$.

 It is, however, not obvious that sequential sampling is reversible, i.e. satisfying detailed balance, due to an apparent sequence in the MC.
 This has remained a confusion thus far.
 In the next section, we prove that sequential sampling satisfies detailed balance, and thus is guaranteed to converge to a unique stationary distribution $p(\vec s)$ if the MC update is also irreducible and aperiodic.